qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 To use categorized symbology for a layer:

 #.
 Select the :guilabel:`Value` of classification: it can be an existing field
    or an :ref:`expression <vector_expressions>` you can type in the box or build using the associated |expression| button.
-Using expressions for categorizing avoids the need to create an ad hoc field for symbology purposes (eg, if your classification criteria are derived from one or more attributes).
+   Using expressions for categorizing avoids the need to create a field for symbology purposes only (eg, if your classification criteria are derived from one or more attributes).

    The expression used to classify features can be of any type; eg, it can: